 History of Asbestos Use in the Coast Guard

-Anytime that asbestos was disturbed, fibers would be released into the air, and anyone in the general area was at risk for inhaling the fibers or inadvertently carrying it on their clothes or hair to another part of the ship.
+Anytime that asbestos is disturbed, fibers are released into the air.
+Anyone nearby risks inhaling the fibers.
+They could also carry it on their clothes or in their hair to another part of the ship.
 From there, someone else can inhale the asbestos, even if they were not near the initial site where the material was disturbed.

 The Coast Guard veterans at the highest risk of developing mesothelioma worked in the shipyards.
 Shipyard workers were constantly exposed to asbestos as they built, overhauled, and tore down ships.
 As these Coast Guardsmen worked on ships, large amounts of asbestos would be released into the air.

-The airborne fibers could remain afloat for hours, and anyone working in the area could inhale them.
-As the Coast Guard’s fleet of ships aged, the lining of asbestos wore down, making it easier to disturb the fibers and release them into the air.
+As the Coast Guard’s fleet of ships aged, the lining of asbestos wore down.
+This made it easier for asbestos fibers to become airborne.
 This happened in some cases when ships from World War II were reused in later engagements.

 Ship locations with the highest risk of asbestos exposure include: